mapnik/mapnik-packaging/windows/building_mapnik_dependencies.md

     rename gdal-%GDAL_VERSION% gdal
     cd gdal

-    @rem Edit the 'name.opt' to point to the location the expat binary was installed to:
+    @rem Edit the 'nmake.opt' to point to the location the expat binary was installed to:
     @rem EXPAT_DIR="C:\Program Files (x86)\Expat 2.1.0"

 ##### VC++ 2008